nihardwivedi/WorkingTitle/README.md

 Wei:<br/>

 #### 2. What you could have done better?
 Nihar: I should have held more meetings, which could have led to greater product polish.
-We finished the project, after all in 3 meetings, and mainly worked alone on our own parts of the project.
+We finished the project, after all in 3 meetings, and mainly worked alone on our own parts of the project.<br/>
 Wei:<br/>

 #### 3. What you will avoid in the future?